Home » Colonoscopy

 MBBS (SG) • MMed (Surg) • MRCS (Ire) • FRCSEd (Gen) • FAMS (Surg)

-He pursued his subspecialty training in Hepatopancreatobiliary surgery first in the Department of Hepatopancreatobiliary Surgery, Singapore General Hospital.
-Following this, he completed a clinical fellowship in Minimally Invasive Hepatopancreatobiliary Surgery at Seoul National University Hospital in Bundang, South Korea.
+Dr Thng obtained his subspecialty training in Hepatopancreatobiliary surgery at Singapore General Hospital followed by a clinical fellowship in Minimally Invasive Hepatopancreatobiliary Surgery at Seoul National University Hospital in Bundang, South Korea.

-Dr Thng has served on various committees at hospital, cluster and ministry level.
-Dr Thng served as a member of the Ministry of Health (MOH) Laparoscopic cholecystectomy Clinician workgroup for value-driven care (VDC).
+Dr Thng Yongxian also serves on various committees at hospital, cluster, and ministry levels, contributing to policy and standards of care.
+Most notably, he has served as a member of the Ministry of Health (MOH) Laparoscopic Cholecystectomy Clinician workgroup for value-driven care.

 Nexus Surgical @ Mt.
 Alvernia